 By Paul Fultz

-If you’re an alumni of The Louisville Cardinal and/or UofL, take a stroll down memory lane by scrolling through the list.
+If you’re an alum of The Louisville Cardinal and/or UofL, take a stroll down memory lane by scrolling through the list.
 You’re sure to see some familiar names, many of whom you probably haven’t thought about for years.

-The list covers the 11 year period from 1985-1986 to 1995-96, and we hope to expand it to the present day.
+The list covers the 15 year period from 1982-1983 to 1996-97, and we hope to expand it to the present day.
 And you can help!
 Help us add more years, or correct the current ones, by emailing us at lcag94@aol.com

 To view The Louisville Cardinal Alumni List, go to: